HMS Queen Elizabeth to be 'evaluated' before being deployed to America for F-35 tests

 The aircraft carrier left Portsmouth in August 2018 and sailed to America for Westlant 18, returning in December just in time for the crew to celebrate Christmas with their families.

-With the historic flight tests seeing F-35 jets land on her decks for the first time.
+The flight tests saw F-35 jets land on her decks for the first time.